He Was a First Responder on 9/11—Why He’s Telling His Story Now

 “It caused a fire in my lungs”

 In February 2016, Frey says everything “hit the fan.”
 After routine check-up and blood work with his doctor, Frey got a call from the nurse the following day.
-His white blood cells were elevated, and after more testing, he was diagnosed with Hodgkin’s lymphoma, a cancer common among first responders of 9/11 due to the toxic debris ingested when the towers collapsed.
+His white blood cells were elevated, and after more testing, he was diagnosed with Hodgkin’s lymphoma, a cancer common among first responders of 9/11 due to the toxic debris they took in when the towers collapsed.
 “I went through nine rounds of chemo and started having a little shortness of breath.
 I saw a pulmonologist who diagnosed me with pulmonary fibrosis—he said it was a combination of the debris dust and chemotherapy that caused it.”
-One of the chemotherapies Frey received contained bleomycin, and pulmonary fibrosis is a side effect.
+Frey got chemotherapy for his Hodgkin’s treatment, and part of the chemo included bleomycin—pulmonary fibrosis is a side effect of that drug.
 “I asked him what we do to treat it, and he said, ‘nothing.’
 He said that the chemicals I breathed had created a sort of fire in my lungs, and it scarred them.”

 A new normal